 We use different methods to collect data from and about you including through:

-- Direct interactions.
-You may give us your Identity and Contact Data by filling in forms, by corresponding with us via our website or by post, phone or otherwise, when you register with us, subscribing to any services we offer, downloading information posted on our website, requesting information or further services from us, or when you enter into a contract with us.
+You may give us your identity and contact data by filling in forms, by corresponding with us via our website or by email, post, phone or otherwise, when you register with us, subscribe to any services we offer, download information posted on our website, requesting information or further services from us, or when you enter into a contract with us.

 The purposes for which we use personal data

-We will only use your personal data when the law allows us to.
+We will only use your personal data where the law allows us to.
 We may collect and process the following personal data about you for the purposes specified:

-- Registration.
-Identity and Contact Data that you provide at the time of registering to use our website or subscribing to our services will be used for the purpose of providing you with the services that you have subscribed to.
+- Registration – The identity and contact data that you provide when registering to use our website or subscribing to our services will be used to provide you with the services you have subscribed to.

-- Advertising, marketing and public relations.
-We may use your Identity, Contact and Profile Data to form a view on what we think you may want or need, or what may be of interest to you as our customer and in doing so we may periodically send promotional emails about new services, special offers and other information that is deemed relevant to your use of our services.
-This is necessary for our legitimate interests in growing and developing our business including our services.
-You will receive marketing communications from us if you have requested information from us or purchased services from us and, in each case, have not opted out of receiving that marketing.
-We will however ask for express consent before we share your personal data with any third party for marketing purposes.
-You can ask us to stop sending marketing communications at any time by contacting us.
+- Advertising, marketing and public relations – We may use your identity, contact and profile data to form a view on what we think you may want or need or what may be of interest to you as our customer, and in doing so, we may periodically send promotional emails about new services, special offers and other information that is deemed relevant to your use of our services.
+This is necessary for our legitimate interests in growing and developing our business, including our services.
+In addition, you will receive marketing communications from us if you have requested information from us or purchased services from us and, in each case, have not opted out of receiving that marketing.
+However, we will ask for express consent before we share your personal data with any third party for marketing purposes.
+You can ask us to stop sending marketing communications by contacting us.

-- Surveys.
-If you choose to complete a survey that we use for research purposes we will retain the information that you provide in response to that survey.
-This is necessary for our legitimate interest in understanding our customers and developing our business and to informing our marketing strategy.
+- Surveys – If you choose to complete a survey that we use for research purposes, we will retain the information that you provide in response to that survey.
+This is necessary for our legitimate interest in understanding our customers, developing our business, and informing our marketing strategy.

-- Administration.
-We may use your Identity, Contact and Technical Data for the purpose of protecting our business and our website, including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data.
-This is necessary for our legitimate interest in for running our business, the provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise, and for compliance with our legal obligations.
+- Administration – We may use your identity, contact, and technical data to protect our business and our website, including troubleshooting, data analysis, testing, system maintenance, support, reporting, and hosting of data.
+This is necessary for our legitimate interest in running our business, the provision of administration and IT services, and network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise, and for compliance with our legal obligations.

-- Fault reporting.
-If you contact us to report a fault with our website, we will use the Identity and Contact Data provided for the purposes of rectifying that fault in accordance with our legitimate interests.
+- Fault reporting – Suppose you contact us to report a fault with our website.
+In that case, we will use the identity and contact data provided to rectify that fault in accordance with our legitimate interests.

-- Recruitment.
-Personal data provided for an employment opportunity will be processed so as to allow us to process and evaluate the merits of that application in accordance with our legitimate interests.
+- Recruitment – Personal data provided for an employment opportunity will be processed to allow us to process and evaluate the merits of that application in accordance with our legitimate interests.

 We may also use personal data which you provide to us, where the law allows us to do so, as follows:

-- To deal with and/or respond to any enquiry or request made by you prior to entering into any contract or agreement with us or as a result of such contract or agreement
+- To deal with and/or respond to any enquiry or request made by you before entering into any contract or agreement with us or as a result of such contract or agreement

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.